mondeja/milanuncios/README.md

 # milanuncios

-### Python3 web scraper for [milanuncios.com](https.//www.milanuncios.com).
+### Python3 web scraper and automatic ad renovator for [milanuncios.com](https.//www.milanuncios.com).
+### Scraper y autorenovador de anuncios para [milanuncios.com](https.//www.milanuncios.com) en Python3.

 #### <center>Only works in Linux environments, only tested in Python3.</center>

 Milanuncios doesn't allow to scrap content for their website by usual methods, but it's posible to scrap dinamic content by other formulas.
-In their [terms of service](https://www.milanuncios.com/condiciones/), they don't specifies what are the conditions for this kind of scraping, but I don't take responsability about how you use this program, this **has been made for purely educational purposes**.
+In their [terms of service](https://www.milanuncios.com/condiciones/), they don't specifies what are the conditions for this kind of scraping, but **AUTORENOVATION IS STRICTLY FORBBIDEN** so I don't take responsability about how you use this program, this **has been made for purely educational purposes**.

-### Requirements
+## Requirements
 - Mozilla Firefox >= 57.0
 - [Geckodriver](https://github.com/mozilla/geckodriver/releases)
 - Linux based environment

-### Install
+## Install
 From source use:
 ```
 pip3 install https://github.com/mondeja/milanuncios/archive/master.zip